Zulhaditya/linked-list/README.md

 ## General Information
 - Learn the application of linked lists in c++.
-- Linked List is a structure in the form of a series of interrelated elements where each element is linked to other elements through pointers.
+- Linked list is a structure in the form of a series of interrelated elements where each element is linked to other elements through pointers.

 ## Technologies Used
 - C++ version 20